 - You hate it.
 You won’t be the first person for whom motorhome skiing is not their idea of fun.
 It seems so idyllic – Instagram images of mountain peaks and steaming vin chaud.
 Promises of skiing right to your bedroom door and chasing powder days across the Alps.
 Sometimes it’s like that and sometimes it’s being under a van at midnight at -26°C trying to work out if the entire thing is about to blow up.
 If you hate it, try not to ruin it for everyone else!

 11 things you should never do under any circumstances

 - Mess about with the Gendarme

-- Try to drive off without doing a proper check – cable unhooked, chocks out, everything stashed
+- Try to drive off without doing a proper check – cable unhooked, chocks out, step in, everything stashed

 - Ski without insurance